davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 ~~~

-# The ACCEPT_CH HTTP/2 Frame
+# The ACCEPT_CH Frame

 While Critical-CH header provides reliability, it requires a retry on some
 requests.
-This document additionally introduces the ACCEPT_CH HTTP/2 frame as an
+This document additionally introduces the ACCEPT_CH HTTP/2 and HTTP/3
-optimization so the server's Client Hint preferences are usually available
+frames as an optimization so the server's Client Hint preferences are usually
-before the client's first request.
+available before the client's first request.

+HTTP/2 and HTTP/3 servers which request Client Hints SHOULD send an ACCEPT_CH
+frame as early as possible.
+Connections using TLS {{RFC8446}} which negotiate the
+Application Layer Protocol Settings (ALPS) {{I-D.vvv-tls-alps}} extension
+SHOULD include the ACCEPT_CH frame in the ALPS value as described in
+{{I-D.vvv-httpbis-alps}}.
+This ensures the information is available to the
+user agent when it makes the first request.

 \[\[TODO: Alternatively, is it time to revive
 draft-bishop-httpbis-extended-settings?\]\]

+## HTTP/2 ACCEPT_CH Frame

-The ACCEPT_CH frame type is TBD (decimal TBD) and contains one or more entries, each consisting of a pair of length-delimited strings:
+The HTTP/2 ACCEPT_CH frame type is TBD (decimal TBD) and contains zero or more entries, each consisting of a pair of length-delimited strings:

 ~~~
 +-------------------------------+